 Lauren Alwan’s stories and essays have appeared or are forthcoming in The Southern Review, Zyzzyva, Bellevue Literary Review, StoryQuarterly, Alaska Quarterly Review, Northwest Review of Books, Sycamore Review, The Rumpus, and The Millions.
 She is the recipient of the Bellevue Literary Review’s Goldenberg Prize for Fiction and named a finalist for the Sycamore Review’s Wabash Fiction Prize and Glimmer Train’s Fiction Open.
 She is a staff contributor at LitStack, a literary news and reviews site, and holds degrees from the San Francisco Art Institute and the Warren Wilson Program for Writers.
 She lives in Northern California.
 Learn more about her creative and editorial work here.

 Lindsey Griffin hails from the Chicago area and holds an MFA from the University of Miami.
-Her fiction has appeared, or is forthcoming, in Epiphany, Image, Saw Palm, Sou’wester, Midwest Review, Blue Earth Review, and Image.
+Her fiction has appeared, or is forthcoming, in Epiphany, Image, Saw Palm, Sou’wester, Midwest Review, and other journals.
 She currently resides in Denver, Colorado where she is a member of the Lighthouse Writers Workshop.

 Ann Beman, nonfiction editor of The Los Angeles Review, has been writing a book about thumbs forever.
 Or at least since she earned her MFA from the Whidbey Writers Workshop.
 Her work has appeared in DIAGRAM, The Literary Review, Bombay Gin, Stone’s Throw, and Canoe Journal, among others.
 She lives in California’s Sierra Nevada with her husband and two whatchamaterriers in Kernville, on the Kern River, in Kern County.
 Cue the banjoes.